H&M : Hennes & Mauritz (Sweden)

 H&M Hennes & Mauritz

 In 2007, H&M also began experimenting with a multibrand strategy similar to that pursued by rival Inditex, opening a more classically styled premium fashion chain under the name Collections of Style, or COS.
-By mid 2013 there were 69 outlets in Germany, the UK and a few other European markets.
+By late 2014 there were 114 outlets in Germany, the UK and a few other European markets.
 So far, however, the success of the new label has been comparatively modest.
 In 2008, the group acquired majority control of another Swedish fashion company, Fabric Scandinavien, which operates the Weekday and Monki chains as well as clothing brand Cheap Monday, also sold through third party outlets.
 It took full control of the business in 2010.
-The most successful of this trio has been Monki, expanded to 64 outlets in 10 countries by mid 2013.
+The most successful of this trio has been Monki, expanded to 92 outlets in 15 countries by mid 2014.
 There have been repeated rumours that the group is also considering the launch of a luxury clothing brand, positioned above all of its other labels.
 It launched the H&M Exclusive Glamour Conscious Collection of higher-priced upscale dresses in 2012, and may expand that line with a fully fledged standalone brand.
 It has announced plan to launch a new global retail brand in Spring 2013, positioned at a slightly higher price to H&M, and called & Other Stories.

 The group runs a catalogue mail order business in Scandinavia, H&M Rowells, which also manages internet orders in that region and, from 2006, in the Netherlands.
 Online sales were extended to Germany and Austria in 2007, and in the UK and other markets from 2010.
 They launched in the US in 2012.
 A home furnishings collection was introduced in 2009 for mail order and online customers in those countries.
 All clothing is designed in Stockholm, with production farmed out to more than 800 independent suppliers around the world, primarily in China, Bangladesh and Turkey.
 There are 20 production offices around the world in Europe, Asia and Africa.